Know before you go

 Best time to visitApril to July, September to November

-This reserve is a rich site that is primarily woodland but includes grassland, hedges, ponds and other wetland areas.
+This rich reserve is primarily woodland but also includes grassland, hedges and ponds.
 Much of the woodland is ancient.
-It also contains remnants of a landscaped 18th Century 'Pleasure Gardens'.
-The woodland is renowned locally for its display of bluebells in May.
-The reserve is particularly good for fungi.
-558 species have been found - with two of these new records for the UK and over 100 which are rare or scarce in Hertfordshire!
+It also contains remnants of a landscaped 18th century ‘pleasure gardens’.
+The woodland is renowned locally for its display of bluebells and is particularly good for fungi; 558 species have been found – with two of these being new records for the UK and over 100 of which are rare or scarce in Hertfordshire.